Lavatories in working class Victorian/Edwardian houses

 resident of the same estate

 The bowl of the lavatory was set into a box-like container which went the width of the cubicle.
-The lavatory seat consisted of planks of white wood across the whole width of the lavatory which my mother scrubbed every weekend.
+The lavatory seat consisted of planks of white wood with an appropriate hole to sit over.
+The planks went across the whole width of the room as shown in the above photo, and my mother scrubbed them every weekend.

 There was no toilet paper as such.
 I don't think it existed, as I never saw any.
 We used newspaper cut into approximately six inches squares, pierced though with a meat skewer, threaded with string and hung on a hook.
 It was accepted common practice to read from these pieces while sitting in the lavatory.
 No-one thought about germs.